Saccharide/cool-commands/tools.md

 ```

 ## Maximum efficiency grep!
-* MAX EFFICENT GREP USAGE HERE!
-Use `ls` to generate a list of directory which is then passed into `xargs` , `-P 0` means maximum concurrent threads, and then suppresses error message to `/dev/null`, `-I folder` means replace all inputs for `xargs` to be `folder`, like setting a vvariable name
+* MAX EFFICIENT GREP USAGE HERE!
+Use `ls` to generate a list of directory which is then passed into `xargs` , `-P 0` means maximum concurrent threads, and then suppresses error message to `/dev/null`, `-I folder` means replace all inputs for `xargs` to be `folder`, like setting a variable name
 ```bash
 ls | xargs -P 0 -I folder grep -ri flag folder 2> /dev/null | grep flag{.*}
 ```